Topological Superconductivity from Unconventional Band Degeneracy with Conventional Pairing

-\textit{4-fold band degeneracy protected by $P4/nmm$.} We begin with an introduction of the space group $\mathcal{G} = P4/nmm$ ($\#.129$), i.e. the symmetry group governing the iron-based superconductors.
-We focus on the quasi two dimensional (2D) case, and consider the lattice in Fig.\ref{fig2}(a) which is similar to the monolayer FeSe.
-The space group $P4/nmm$ is nonsymmorphic, and it has a special group structure as follows\cite{PhysRevX.3.031004}
+We begin with an introduction of the space group $\mathcal{G} = P4/nmm$ ($\#.129$), i.e. the symmetry group governing the iron-based superconductors.
+We focus on the quasi-two dimensional (2D) case, and consider the lattice in Fig.~\ref{fig2}(a) which is similar to the monolayer FeSe.
+The space group $P4/nmm$ is nonsymmorphic, and it has a special group structure as follows \cite{PhysRevX.3.031004}